-- All injuries must be reported to the coach, athletic trainer, and school nurse.
+All injuries must be reported to the coach, athletic trainer, and school nurse.

-- If an athlete visits with a physician for an injury, the athlete must provide medical documentation for the athletic trainer and school nurse.
+> - If an athlete visits with a physician for an injury, the athlete must provide medical documentation for the athletic trainer and school nurse.
 This documentation shall include the diagnosis, limitations and or recommendations, and include a return to play date.
 A referral form can be found below to satisfy all requirements.

-- An athlete will not be cleared to return to activity until medical documentation has been received.
+> - An athlete will not be cleared to return to activity until medical documentation has been received.

-- An athlete who is returning from an injury/illness may be required to participate in one practice before he/she competes interscholastically.
+> - An athlete who is returning from an injury or an illness may be required to participate in one practice before he or she competes interscholastically.